abcnews/odyssey/README.md

 There is a `.gitignore` rule in place for snapshot files generated on MacOS to avoid accidentally committing them to the repository.

+#### Running visual tests locally with `act`

+It's also possible to run the GitHub workflows locally using [`act`](https://nektosact.com/introduction.html).
+To run the tests and check for visual changes, simply run `act` from the root of the repository.

+This will spin up Docker containers and run the tests in an environment that mimics the GitHub workflows environment.
+It will create a Playwright report in `.artifacts/1/playwright-report/`.

+In theory, this can produce snapshots that will be usable by the CI.
+To run the update-snapshots workflow call `act workflow_dispatch`.
+This will generate new snapshots and copy them to `.artifacts/1/snapshots/snapshots.zip`.

+To make snapshots generated this way into the expected versions, you'll need to extract them from the zip file and move them to `e2e/visual.spec.js-snapshots`.

 ## Authors